gellner/knative-servicemesh-vault/README.md

 Running on host port 8080
 ---> Running application from script (app.sh) ..
 ```
-At this point, the function is available on `localhost:8080` can be accessed on the workstation.
+At this point, the function is available on `localhost:8080` and can be accessed on the workstation.
 For cloudevents, the `kn func invoke` subcommand provides an easy way to generate cloudevents.
-For HTTP services, curl or a web browser may be used:
+For HTTP services, curl or a web browser may also be used:
 ```bash
 # kn func invoke should be ran from the function directory so it can find how to talk to the function (whether its running locally or on OpenShift)
 $ kn func invoke -v --data='{"message": "Hello from invoke"}' --format=cloudevent